 Therefore, I propose that where we should start our thinking is with the Disconnects, then move towards the Connects.

-Idea-generation and deployment of IoT are tasks with enormous ethical, moral, economic, security, health and safety responsibilities.
+Idea-generation and deployment for IoT is a task with enormous ethical, moral, economic, security, health and safety responsibilities.

 But without considering – deeply, diligently – the disconnects, then the Connected World will be nothing of the sort.
 It will be a nightmare without morning.
 It will become the Disconnected World.
 Good luck with putting the pieces back together.